- Training & Exams

 Emergency Medicine Trainees’ Association

-Emergency Medicine is new, progressive and exciting specialty.
-As trainees, we are in the position to shape and develop our specialty and training.
-Emergency Medicine is unique in that we have no gatekeepers to our service and are expected to see and treat any patient of any age at any time of the day or night, regardless of how busy the department is.
+Emergency Medicine is a new, progressive and exciting speciality - we are the front door of the NHS for the acutely unwell.
+As trainees, we are in a position to shape and develop our speciality and training.
+The Emergency Department has no gatekeepers to our service and are expected to see and treat any patient of any age at any time of the day or night, regardless of how busy the department is.
 The huge spectrum of undifferentiated presentations requires us to have the broadest of knowledge bases, with extensive clinical and practical skills, as well as the advanced non-clinical skills that are required for us to function in such a pressured environment.